sankroh/s3fileup/README.md

 API to upload files to S3 directly from the browser, without the file ever touching your server.

-It's implemented using ``django-restframework``, so you can reuse any of the Authorization /Authentication schemes that your webapp uses.
+It's implemented using ``djangorestframework``, so you can reuse any of the Authorization /Authentication schemes that your webapp uses.
 There is also an implementation without any django dependencies, see the [examples](#examples) section for more info.